The Components of Sapience Explained

 Consciousness and the Mind Architecture

 Figure 2, below, shows a rough map of the mind in a slightly different way.
 Here the triangle (or pyramid) shows roughly the amount of neural machinery that is given to various functions.
-I've also identified the hierarchical control model represented by brains/minds.
+I've also identified the hierarchical cybernetic model represented by brains/minds.
 The diagram shows relative proportions of brain activity that is either available to conscious awareness (or semi-conscious as in aware of a mood or feeling without being able to say precisely why it is being experienced) compared to subconscious processing.

 Sapience is shown at the top as a relatively small part of what the brain is doing.
 But all activities of the brain do, indeed, eventually feed into this seemingly smaller activity.
 The flow arrow from the central region, labeled 'models of self & world', show that tacit knowledge about self and the world, which includes current states of both (short arrow pointing straight up in the middle), is available to the conscious/sapient mind which then uses this knowledge to perform executive functions, i.e. to guide intelligence and creativity in decision making.

-Thus, sapience and consciousness are interrelated as operations at the highest level of the hierarchical control architecture of the mind.
+Thus, sapience and consciousness are interrelated as operations at the highest level of the hierarchical cybernetic architecture of the mind.
 This, I think, is at least part of the explanation of what is unique about human beings as animals.
 Our minds have evolved this sapience/consciousness apparatus to achieve strategic control not only for a single individual, but for a social body as well.
 In a sense this mechanism implements a kind of distributed strategic control function among members of a tribe/family.

 Judgment